11 Best High-Yield Savings Accounts for 2020

 3. Chime Bank

-Chime Bank offers one of the best online savings accounts and a free checking account.
+Chime Bank offers online savings accounts and a free checking account.
 You will first open a Chime Spending Account before requesting a Chime Savings Account.

 Both accounts are free and don’t require a minimum balance.